 - 1. Using a large sauté pan, brown mushrooms in olive oil and remove from pan.
-Set aside. - If using Chick'n strips: brown the strips in oil in the same pan used for mushrooms.
+Set aside. - 2.
+If using Chick'n strips: brown the strips in oil in the same pan used for mushrooms.
 Add 1/4 C. white wine and toss while bringing up the brownings from the pan until wine disappears.
-Remove from pan and let strips cool enough to handle.
-Thin slice lengthwise.
+Let strips cool enough to handle and thin slice lengthwise.
 Return to the pan as instructed later in the recipe. - 3.
 If using turkey or beef: Thin slice meet before cooking.
 Then use the same pan used for mushrooms and brown meat slices in oil.
 Add white wine and toss.
 Rub bottom of the pan with a spatula to bring up the brownings from the bottom of the pan.
-When wine nearly cooks away, remove from pan and set aside.
+When wine nearly cooks away.
+Remove from pan and set aside.
 Continue with Stroganoff.